jcolag/entropy-arbitrage/2025-10-16-firstborn.md

  > **WORF**: No. Who knows what the future will be now that you have disrupted time?
 I may die tomorrow or I may outlive you.
 But when I die, I would like an honorable death.
 And the only way that is possible is for you accept yourself as you are, and stay true to what you believe.
 The cause of peace is a just cause.
 The struggle must continue.

 I do find it interesting that Worf always seems to have the strongest commitment to peace out of this crew.
-He slips occasionally, especially when Romulans (or Q) get involved, but everybody else tends more towards a [peace through strength](https://en.wikipedia.org/wiki/Peace_through_strength) philosophy than anything where you might care about people and accept them.
+He slips occasionally, especially when Romulans (or Q) get involved, but everybody else tends more towards a {% wiki Peace_through_strength|peace through strength|en %} philosophy than anything where you might care about people and accept them.

 ## Conclusions